-In 2011, Randy expanded into the motion picture arena.
-Almost instantly he secured multiple commercial video projects.
-Then in 2013, his film career exploded with the release of his directorial and production debut, "The Last Days of Extraordinary Lives”.
-The movie garnered a significant amount of coverage and awards, including having the film being broadcast on PBS to rave reviews.
+Besides portraiture, Randy's work crossed into the motion picture arena.
+His film career exploded in 2011 with the release of his directorial and production debut, "The Last Days of Extraordinary Lives”.
+The movie garnered a significant amount of coverage and awards, including being broadcast on PBS.
 “The Last Days of Extraordinary Lives” ran the film festival circuit and accumulated an impressive fifteen film festival official selections and won fourteen awards, including Best Documentary, Best Picture and Best Director.
 Shortly thereafter, Randy released his second full-length documentary, "Man Up and Go" which received official selection to nine national/international film festivals.
-Both films are signed to Academy Award winning film company, Earthworks Films, and are distributed nationally by Filmrise.
+Both films are signed to Academy Award winning film company Earthworks Films, and are distributed nationally by Filmrise.

-In 2015, Randy founded and launched the nonprofit humanitarian story movement, 7 Billion Ones, which documents lives, shares stories, connects community and empowers mankind.
-7 Billion Ones is fully dedicated to using the art of photography, motion films, and written word to present people's unique stories in an artful, raw, impacting form, so that human transformation occurs exponentially.
-The story movement reaches a worldwide audience via sharing and connecting people through the enormous power of the world wide web.
-In consideration of Randy’s ongoing work with 7 Billion Ones and other humanitarian projects, he was named as Presidential Social Change Artist in Residence at Saybrook University.
-In addition, Randy won the Award for Homeless Advocacy with the Alliance to End Homelessness.
+In 2015, Randy founded and launched the nonprofit humanitarian story movement, 7 Billion Ones, which documents lives, shares stories, connects communities and empowers mankind.
+7 Billion Ones is dedicated to using the art of photography, motion films, and narratives to present people's unique stories in an artful, honest and impactful manner.